Franchise Lawyers Sydney

 What make us different from other lawyers?

-Most law firms believe they can assist franchisees, however our team of franchise lawyers have either owned and run a franchise business in Sydney or have been extensively involved in franchise litigation (see latest news for some recent decisions).
+Most law firms believe they can assist franchisees, however our team of franchise lawyers have either owned and run a franchise business in Sydney or have been extensively involved in franchise litigation (see our blog for some recent decisions).

 This means that each franchise lawyer can advise you on what questions you need to ask the franchisor, what things to look out for in the franchise agreements, how to treat the franchisor’s “profit models” and how to point you in the right direction before you make the decision to buy a franchise.